-Any of the previously identified or similar threats could cause a security incident or other interruption.
-A security incident or other interruption could result in unauthorized, unlawful, or accidental acquisition, modification, destruction, loss, alteration, encryption, disclosure of, or access to our sensitive information.
-A security incident or other interruption could disrupt our ability (and that of third parties upon whom we rely) to provide our services.
+Any of the previously identified or similar threats could cause a Security Breach or other interruption and disrupt our ability (and that of third parties upon whom we rely) to provide our services.

 We may be required to expend significant resources, fundamentally change our business activities and practices, or modify our operations, including clinical trial activities, or information technology in an effort to protect against Security Breaches and to mitigate, detect and remediate actual and potential vulnerabilities.
 Applicable Data Protection Obligations (as defined above) may require us to implement specific security measures or use industry-standard or reasonable measures to protect against Security Breaches.
-There can be no assurances that our security measures or those of third parties upon whom we rely will be effective in protecting against Security Incidents.
+There can be no assurances that our security measures, or those of third parties upon whom we rely, will be effective in protecting against Security Breaches.

-While we have implemented security measures designed to protect against security incidents, there can be no assurance that these measures will be effective.
-We may be unable in the future to detect vulnerabilities in our information technology systems (including our products) because such threats and techniques change frequently, are often sophisticated in nature, and may not be detected until after a security incident has occurred.
-Despite our efforts to identify and address vulnerabilities, if any, in our information technology systems (including our products), our efforts may not be successful.
+While we have implemented security measures designed to protect against Security Breaches, there can be no assurance that these measures will be effective.
+We take steps to detect and remediate vulnerabilities in our information technology systems (including our products), but we may not be able to detect and remediate all vulnerabilities because the threats and techniques used to exploit vulnerabilities change frequently and are often sophisticated in nature.
+Therefore, such vulnerabilities could be exploited but may not be detected until after a Security Breach has occurred.
+These vulnerabilities pose material risks to our business.
 Further, we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.

 Applicable Data Protection Obligations (as defined above) may require us to notify relevant stakeholders of Security Breaches, including affected individuals, partners, collaborators, regulators, law enforcement agencies and others.
 Such disclosures are costly, and the disclosures or the failure to comply with such requirements could lead to a material adverse impact on our business, results of operations and financial condition.
-If we (or a third party upon whom we rely) experience a security incident or are perceived to have experienced a security incident, we may experience adverse consequences.
-These consequences may include: government enforcement actions (for example, investigations, fines, penalties, audits, and inspections); additional reporting requirements and/or oversight; restrictions on processing sensitive information (including personal data); litigation (including class claims); indemnification obligations; negative publicity; reputational harm; monetary fund diversions; interruptions in our operations (including availability of data); financial loss; and other similar harms.
-Security incidents and attendant consequences may cause customers to stop using our services, deter new customers from using our services, and negatively impact our ability to grow and operate our business.
+If we (or a third party upon whom we rely) experience a Security Breach or are perceived to have experienced a Security Breach, we may experience adverse consequences.
+These consequences may include: government enforcement actions (for example, investigations, fines, penalties, audits, and inspections); additional reporting requirements and/or oversight; restrictions on processing Sensitive Information (including personal data); litigation (including class claims); indemnification obligations; negative publicity; reputational harm; monetary fund diversions; interruptions in our operations (including availability of data); financial loss; and other similar harms.
+Security Breaches or other interruptions and attendant consequences may cause customers to stop using our services, deter new customers from using our services, and negatively impact our ability to grow and operate our business.